-The Industry Radiological Protection Coordination Group (IRPCG) is the United Kingdom's Nuclear Industry forum that considers significant occupational radiological protection issues at a strategic level and provides a coherent approach as the industry develops.
-It is a subgroup of the Nuclear Industry's SDF and its members represent the majority of the Nuclear Industry's Radiation Protection Managers and Leaders.
-Their current topics of discussion include Assigned Protection Factors, the European Basic Safety Standard Directive (BSSD) implementation and Radiological Protection Training Standards.
+The IRPCG is the United Kingdom's Nuclear Industry forum that considers significant occupational radiological protection issues at a strategic level and provides a coherent approach as the industry develops.
+It is a sub-group of the Nuclear Industry's SDF and its members represent the majority of the Nuclear Industry's Radiation Protection Managers and Leaders.
+Their current topics of discussion include Respiratory Protective Equipment (RPE), Radiological Protection Training Standards and the skills gap.
 The group is also a significant forum for exchange of operating experience, lessons learned and best practice sharing.